Home > Cookies > Soft Apple Cookies With Caramel Icing

 Soft Apple Cookies With Caramel Icing

-This post and recipe may contain affiliate links.
+This post may contain affiliate links.
 Read my Disclosure Policy.

 These soft and delicious apple cookies are the perfect fall treat!
-The small batch of cookies are made with fresh apples, pumpkin pie spice, and topped with a rich and creamy caramel icing.
+The small batch of cookies is made with fresh apples, pumpkin pie spice, and topped with a rich and creamy caramel icing.
 You’ll love the combination of sweet and tart flavors in these tasty cookies!

 Soft Apple Cookies With Caramel Icing

 I love apple season.
-I have great appreciation for the variety of apples during apple harvest, and it always gets my wheels turning on what I can bake next.
+I have a great appreciation for the variety of apples during apple harvest, and it always gets my wheels turning on what I can bake next.

 Everything To Love About These Cookies

-• Super Soft – These cookies are incredibly soft, and almost cake-like.
+• Super Soft – These cookies are incredibly soft and almost cake-like.
 Perfect to hold tender apple chunks.

 • Easy – There are not a lot of steps or techniques required for this apple cookie recipe.
 In fact, the cookies can be made using only one bowl.